g-freire/usp-research-dsa-ant24/README.md

 ## Acknowledgments
 This research and development effort were made possible by the contributions of Gustavo Freire, Herminio Paucar e Julio Cezar Estrella and the support of the Laboratory of Distributed Systems and Concurrent Programming (LaSDPC) at São Paulo University.

-## Contact
-For any inquiries or feedback regarding the DSA codebase, please contact [maintainer's email address].